 Your CAS may also offer Decision Reports, which are based on the Decision Codes that you have assigned to your applicants, as well as the Decision Codes other programs have assigned to their applicants.
 These reports are also dependent upon your program and other programs placing applicants in Decision Codes.
 For this reason, Liaison recommends waiting to pull these reports until after final Decision Codes are due to the CAS.

 Finally, your CAS may offer select Decision Code reports available under the Applicants panel in the Menu Bar.
 These reports list applicants who are placed in the same, predefined Decision Codes by you and other programs.
-These reports may be available throughout the cycle or only during a specific time; contact your Account Manager to learn more.
+These reports may be available throughout the cycle or only during a specific time; contact a member of your account team to learn more.

 Final Decision Codes for CASs

-Contact your Account Manager or association client to learn if your CAS requires final Decision Codes, the Decision Codes available for selection, and when the final Decision Codes are due.
+Contact a member of your account team or association client to learn if your CAS requires final Decision Codes, the Decision Codes available for selection, and when the final Decision Codes are due.